giditietz/rise_phonebook-yinon/README.md

 Now you can see the client at the address: http://localhost:3000 The server is running on the address: http://localhost:9000

-The following are the routes to get and modify data directly in the server:
+The following are the APIs to get, modify, and delete data:
-Address example:
+URL example:

 ```
 http://localhost:9000/api/contact